strontic/strontic.github.io/xcyclopedia/library/audiodg.exe-20613CCB91E7CF480C988A6905B06FFF.md

 ## Possible Misuse

 *The following table contains possible examples of `audiodg.exe` being misused.
-While `audiodg.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `audiodg.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --